mdns-js/node-dns-js/README.md

 NEW LOCATION

-This project was moved into it's own organisation.
+This project was moved into it's own organisation and changed name from node-mdns-js-packet to node-dns-js.
 Please update any git remotes you might have pointing here.

     git remote set-url origin https://github.com/mdns-js/node-dns-js.git